 For example, if you got a link from the BBC going back to your website, it would be worth a lot more than a link from a small blog that no one has heard about.

 Why?
-Because the BBC has a lot more authority – and lots of websites talking and linking back to them as well.
+The BBC has a lot more authority—and many websites also talk about and link back to it.

 Focus on relevant backlinks

-In fact, I would recommend not even trying to get links from other websites if the site is unrelated to yours.
+In fact, I recommend not trying to get links from other websites if the sites are unrelated to yours.

 In short, if you want to rank higher on Google, you need to have a link-building strategy so that other blogs, websites, social media channels, etc are all talking about you (also known as citations) and linking back to your website.